kingofnetflix/BotDMSpammer/README.md

 # BotDMSpammer

-## This was meant for NEXO (Nabeel Kocher, itsnexo1 on discord) but he wanna play around so here's the source I made for him
+## This was meant for NEXO but he wanna play around so here's the source I made for him

 -------------------------------------------------------------------